Clearwater Marine Aquarium: Sharks

-Four great white pelicans, currently reside at the aquarium Ricky, Tyndall, Skylar and Matthew.
-They are the only aquarium residents that are not native to Florida.
-Ricky was trained by a film company to play the role of "Rufus" for the films Dolphin Tale and Dolphin Tale 2.

-Rays
+Stingrays

-Twelve cownose rays and two southern stingrays currently reside in the Stingray Beach and Touch Tank exhibits, where they can be touched and fed by aquarium visitors.
+Cownose rays currently reside in the "Stingray Beach" and "Mavis's Rescue Hideaway" exhibits, where they can be touched and fed by aquarium visitors.

 Expansion

+2020

 Clearwater Marine Aquarium's expansion allows for the rescue and rehabilitation of more marine life, creates an enhanced living habitat for the resident non-releasable animals, and provide more space for guests.
 The expansion triples rescued dolphin habitat space consisting of 5 connecting pools, with approximately 1500000 USgal of water, nearly triple the previous amount.
-This enhanced, more natural habitat is home to non-releasable dolphins Winter, Hope, PJ, Nicholas, and Hemingway.
-New expanded education areas with total new guest space of 103,000 sq feet, including a new cafe and retail area.
+This enhanced, more natural habitat is known as the Ruth and J.O.
+Stone Dolphin Complex, and it welcomed its first non-releasable inhabitants, Winter, Hope, PJ, Nicholas, and Hemingway in 2020.
+There are new expanded education areas and a total new guest space of 103,000 sq feet, including a new cafe and retail area.
 CMA is currently researching the ways in which it can utilize the adjacent waterway for rescue and rehabilitation work.
 There is a new parking garage consisting of 400 parking spots.
-The new expansions were opened in October 2020.
-There is another expansion coming to Clearwater Marine Aquarium soon which is a manatee rehab site, this change is supposed to happen in the next 3 years.
+These new expansions were opened in October 2020.

+"Rising Tides"

+In early 2024, CMA announced a multi-year expansion plan called "Rising Tides."
+The first phase of this plan is the Manatee Rehabilitation Center, which welcomed its first manatee patients, Yeti and Zamboni, on July 30, 2024.